 Schema-first API design

 Fern embraces schema-first API design: You first define your API in Fern.
-After that, you implement your API and generate helpful outputs, like SDKs or a Postman Collection.
+After that, you implement your API and generate helpful outputs, like SDKs or API documentation.

 With schema-first API design, you unlock a few benefits:

 - Best practices built-in.
 Our compiler will warn you against common anti-patterns and pitfalls.

 - A single source of truth.
 No more keeping your OpenAPI spec up-to-date with your backend.
 Out-of-date documentation is a problem of the past.

 - A simple format encourages collaboration.
 An easy-to-write format means that backend and frontend devs can collaborate on API design.
 If you have multiple dev teams, a standardized format makes it easy for teams to learn about and consume each other's APIs.

 "Building 2 new APIs this last 1.5 weeks with Fern was awesome - I bet it sped up new API development by at least 50%.
 The bits that were sped up was the most tedious, annoying bits too.
 Very thankful to be using Fern right now!"

 - Steve Yazicioglu, Head of Engineering, Candid Health

 The Fern compiler handles the tedious and time-consuming developer work that goes into building a new API.
 This frees up developer time to build your product faster.

 On the server-side, Fern generates the types and networking logic for you.
 Just implement the business logic, and you're good to go.